jungjiho1232/DuDuLabs/README.md

 ## Hi there! 👐
-There are many Korean student developer who want to do various things.
+I am a Korean student developer with a lot of things I want to do.

 I'm Learning:
 - Front-End